IanMcKe/MEANkanji/README.md

 # A simple kanji app built using a MEAN stack
 ##### The website will select one question at a time (at random) from its database.
-The user's goal is to correctly input the reading of the kanji in hiragana.
+The user's goal is to correctly input the reading of the kanji written in red in hiragana.
 It features a simple login system that doesn't require an email, only a distinct username.
 It's also been developed with mobile in mind, so feel free to try it out on your phone!

 ##### Live version [here](https://meankanji.herokuapp.com)